Pelto/going-serverless-workshop/README.md

 ```

 When you deployed the stack you also might noticed the HTTP commands that was
 done towards the API and tested the stack.
-To rerun those commands you could
+You can run the commands without
-use the test script:
+deploying your stack by running:

 ```
 ./scripts/test-stack.sh --stack-name <your-stack>